Universal trade-off between power, efficiency, and constancy in steady-state heat engines

 with frequencies $\varGamma_j$ and affinities $x_a=(E_r-E_l)/T_a$.
 All four pairs of rates satisfy the local detailed balance condition~\eqref{eq:k}.

 \floatsetup[figure]{style=plain,subcapbesideposition=top}

 In a network representation of this system (Fig.~\ref{fig:solarcell}b), we can identify two independent cycle currents.
-The variables $X_1$ and $X_2$ count the net number of electrons transported from state $l$ to state $r$ via radiative and non-radiative transitions, respectively.
+The variables $X_1$ and $X_2$ count the net number of electrons transported from state $l$ to state $r$ via radiative and nonradiative transitions, respectively.
 The total number of transported electrons is thus $X_{e}=X_1+X_2$ (up to a single electron that might still be in the two-level system, which does not affect the statistics of fluctuations in the long-time limit).
-The joint fluctuations of these counting variables are characterized by the average currents $\mean{X_{1,2}(t)}=j_{1,2}t$ and their covariance $\mean{(X_i(t)-j_it)(X_j(t)-j_jt)}=2D_{ij}t$ for large $t$, which can be calculated directly from the rates \eqref{eq:fd} and \eqref{eq:be}~\footnote{Supplementary Information (including Refs. \cite{koza99,baie09c,touc17}) available at URL ...}.
+The joint fluctuations of these counting variables are characterized by the average currents $\mean{X_{1,2}(t)}=j_{1,2}t$ and their covariance $\mean{(X_i(t)-j_it)(X_j(t)-j_jt)}=2D_{ij}t$ for large $t$, which can be calculated directly from the rates \eqref{eq:fd} and \eqref{eq:be}~\footnote{See Supplemental Material (including Refs. \cite{koza99,baie09c,touc17}) below.}.

-For the mean power, mean heat current from the hot reservoir and mean heat current into the cold reservoir, one obtains
+For the mean power, mean heat current from the hot reservoir, and mean heat current into the cold reservoir, one obtains

 respectively, with $\varDelta E\equiv E_r-E_l$ and $\varDelta \mu\equiv \mu_r-\mu_l$.
 For the corresponding dispersion coefficients one gets